 Chris was hired by Beacon with a mandate to develop strategic technology plans to ensure Beacon is known as a leader in technology utilization.
 He quickly realized that to achieve the vision of the new CEO he had to build a whole new infrastructure from the ground up.
 He proceeded, in collaboration with the management team and board of directors, to source and lead the implementation of core business software applications and establish local and regional networks, management accounting systems and IT Disaster Recovery Plans.
 In July 2011, he was made Chief Information Officer and appointed to the Board of Directors.
-In 2015, Chris was promoted to the position that he holds today, Chief Operating Officer at Beacon, continuing to ensure that the company's mandate is achieved.
+In 2015, Chris was promoted to Chief Operating Officer at Beacon and in 2020, to the position of Deputy Chief Executive Officer, the position which he holds today.

-DAVID HACKETT INDEPENDENT DIRECTOR
+DAVID HACKETT